 EPS Scores Big for Wall Project

-The expanded polystyrene (EPS) sheathing or panel was specially designed with galvanized steel furring strips embedded directly into the foam plastic insulation with a polymeric laminate applied to each panel face.
+The expanded polystyrene (EPS) sheathing or panel was specially designed with galvanized steel furring strips embedded directly into the rigid-foam plastic insulation with a polymeric laminate applied to each panel face.
 H.J.
-Martin, the lead contractor in charge of gypsum wallboard on the Lambeau project, selected expanded polystyrene (EPS) over the original product specification that called for a traditional three-step, on-site process of Z-furring, standard insulation panel installation and vapor barrier application.
+Martin, the lead contractor in charge of gypsum wallboard on the Lambeau project, selected expanded polystyrene rigid foam over the original product specification that called for a traditional three-step, on-site process of Z-furring, standard insulation panel installation and vapor barrier application.

 “We were looking for something faster than the typical Z-furring process,” said Joel Johnson, project manager on the Lambeau project.
 “You also eliminate the extra step of having to add a vapor barrier, and you end up with a better R-value than you’d get with the standard process.
 I bet we saved 35 percent of our usual installation time.”1

 It is estimated this design provides an overall project cost savings of approximately 20 percent and it delivers increased thermal performance because the embedded metal furrings never make contact with the masonry, virtually eliminating the thermal bridging usually experienced by traditional systems.
-Independent studies have shown expanded polystyrene (EPS) sheathing outperforms competitive insulation systems by as much as 14 percent, partly due to its stable R-value.2 The polymeric laminate provides a vapor perm rating of 0.07.
+Independent studies have shown EPS rigid-foam sheathing outperforms competitive insulation systems by as much as 14 percent, partly due to its stable R-value.2 The polymeric laminate provides a vapor perm rating of 0.07.

 Expanded polystyrene (EPS) sheathing is non-structural and is used as both an exterior and interior insulator, below and above grade, although it can be employed throughout the structure in roof, floors, and ceilings.
 Manufacturers can also provide the builder with insulation that varies in density, possibly translating into a structure that meets—or exceeds—energy code standards without the added expense of increased stud width.
 When higher R-value is required, expanded polystyrene (EPS) can be fabricated to a higher density, rather than adding layers and layers of more rigid insulation materials.